DoryAzar/FaceDetectPython/README.md

 #### Extending the capabilities of FaceDetect

 FaceDetect provides you with a way to extend its capabilities by implementing your own code on top of the package.
-In order to do that you will need extend the FaceDetect class.
+In order to do that you will need to extend the FaceDetect class.

 1. Create a new script file in the FaceDetectPython root folder
 2. Import the FaceDetect package: